JuliaWeb/WebSockets.jl/README.md

 - If a connection is closed improperly, the connection task will throw uncaught ECONNRESET and similar messages.
 - TCP quirks, including 'warm-up' time with low transmission speed after a pause.
 Heartbeats can alleviate.
 - Neither HTTP.jl or HttpServer.jl are made just for connecting WebSockets.
 You may need strong points from both.
-- The optional dependencies may increase load time compared to fixed dependencies.
 - Since 'read' is a blocking function, you can easily end up reading indefinitely from both sides.

 ## Server side example